EvanKrall/cronsul/README.md

 The current Unix time is rounded down to the next lowest period, and this value is used to calculate the key where `cronsul`'s lock lives, so a lock created at 17:54 with a period of 3600 will expire at 18:00.

+## Dependencies

+`cronsul` depends on:

+ - bash 3+
+ - curl
+ - A running consul cluster.
+ - some form of cron daemon.